lucianohgo/lucianohgo.com/posts/the-road-to-great-product-performance-first-steps.md

 >
 > -- [Philip Walton](https://web.dev/user-centric-performance-metrics/)

 When we think about this, we usually understand the regression side and why we'd like to prevent that, but we oftentimes miss the main point that **better audits and CI are our greatest tools for automatic knowledge sharing**.
-When we design our audits and CI, we must understand that and work towards sharing knowledge and raising the bar of the company as a whole.
+When we design our checks and CI, we must understand that and work towards sharing knowledge and raising the bar of the company as a whole.
 When engineers feel that the constraints and limitations are quality standards that will enable them to grow and not hindrances, we've met our goal with our CI pipeline.

 > Better audits and CI are our greatest tools for automatic knowledge sharing

 We're still diligently working in our audits and CI pipeline and far from perfect, but our performance tests currently consists of:

 1. [Lighthouse CI Performance Budgets](https://web.dev/use-lighthouse-for-performance-budgets/): We use these to prevent increases in Javascript size, Image Size, Requests Counts and Total Size of each of our main entry points -- Our [Homepage](http://quintoandar.com.br/), our [Search Page](http://quintoandar.com.br/alugar/imovel/sao-paulo-sp-brasil), and our [Listing Page](https://www.quintoandar.com.br/imovel/892879684).
 This is our most important audit and the one that gives us more safety, but the others allows us to better understand the issues;
-2. [Danger](https://github.com/danger/danger) script for file sizes: While the most important think is measuring the impact in each route separately, distinct file sizes also impact our users in different ways, so we track the sizes on our must important files, either because they're very common on different pages or why they're already big, and try not to increase them too often;
+2. [Danger](https://github.com/danger/danger) script for file sizes: While the most important thing is measuring the impact in each route separately, distinct file sizes also impact our users in different ways, so we track the sizes on our most important files, either because they're widespread on different pages or why they're already big, and try not to increase them too often;

 !["Shows two tests that we run on every pull request, the performance budgets and chunk size ones"](/images/the-road-to-great-product-performance-first-steps/audits-ci.jpg "CI steps run on every pull request")
 *CI steps that we run on every PR.
-The left one is the lighthouse performance Budgets and the right one is our chunk size budget audit*
+The left one is the lighthouse performance Budgets, and the right one is our chunk size budget audit*

 We're currently working on adding more audits and experimenting new ones.
-Since we're directly impacting how code is shipped in the company, before being used widely we must first guarantee that each audit:
+Since we're directly impacting how code is shipped in the company, before being used widely, we must first guarantee that each audit:

 1. **Does not** give false negatives;
 2. **Minimizes** false positives: This is the goal, but the former is a restriction.
 If an audit gives too many false negatives, people will lose faith in its usefulness.
-This is worse than not having the audit since it's wasting developer time and patience.
+False positives are worse than not having the check since it's wasting developer time and patience.

 ## Step Three: Make performance something that the Company values

 > Share learnings, the potential in results and what was already achieved to engage the Product Management, Design and Business areas of the company.
 Build tools to lower the barriers and incentivize the Engineering team.

-Some of the work done in the previous steps allows us to shed a light on how important Performance is for our business, but we need to put it to work:
+Some of the work done in the previous steps allows us to shed light on how important Performance is for our business, but we need to put it to work:

 ### 1. Correlate business and performance metrics and display them in strategic meetings